3M Combat Arms Earplugs Lawsuit

 - Does not change your rights, nor the fact that you will have your own case evaluated on its own merits.

 All federal MDLs are governed by a court-appointed leadership structure.
-Sean Tracey, of Tracey & Fox Law Firm, has been appointed to a leadership position by Judge Rodgers.
+Sean Tracey, of Tracey Fox King & Walters, has been appointed to a leadership position by Judge Rodgers.
 This will be important for your case, because Mr. Tracey will be involved in formulating litigation strategy and participate in important decisions affecting the litigation.

 What is 3M’s defense against these lawsuits?